 Self explanatory, now I have the flexibility to test different age groups and gender combinations (Men + Female, not what you are thinking) to see what works best.

-Ad – Yellow Page Post Ad.
+For Ad, I named it as – Yellow Page Post Ad.
 This can be anything to describe the creative.
 For example if it was a red background, you could name the ad Red Page Post Ad.
+You can also name is as the format of your creatives, like video, carousel or catalogue ad.

 In summary, with a good naming structure you’ll be able to quickly and effectively identify your campaigns, adsets and ads for easy optimization.